Gorilla Express Safari

 Day 1 - Entebbe

-On your arrival into Entebbe you will be welcomed and transferred to the guesthouse for the night.
+On your arrival at Entebbe, you will be welcomed and transferred to the guesthouse for the night.
 Depending on your time of arrival, there are a few things you can see and do in and around Entebbe.
 If you arrive early enough in the morning you can head across Lake Victoria to Ngamba Island Chimpanzee Sanctuary.
-95% of the Ngamba Island is left wild for the rescued chimpanzees to spend their days in relative freedom.
-There is a small visitor’s centre where guests can have an educational talk on the work being done by Ngamba Island.
+95% of Ngamba Island is left wild for the rescued chimpanzees to spend their days in relative freedom.
+There is a small visitor’s center where guests can have an educational talk on the work being done by Ngamba Island.
 After the talk, you can head to the viewing platforms to see the chimps being fed.